-- (s) Investment Management and Administration Regulation 42 of the Local Government Pension Scheme (Administration) Regulations 2008, permit the Council, as the administering authority, to charge the scheme's administration costs to the Fund.
+- (s) Investment Management and Administration paragraph 42 of the Local Government Pension Scheme (Administration) Regulations 2008, permit the Council to charge the scheme's administration costs to the Fund.
 A proportion of relevant Council officers' salaries, including related on-costs, have been charged to the Fund on the basis of actual time spent on scheme administration and investment-related business.
-Management fees of the Fund's investment managers are typically calculated as a set percentage of the market value of funds under management at regular intervals, although some agreements also allow for performance fees above a defined hurdle rate.
-Of the Fund's nine fund managers, four charge fees by invoice, the remaining five deduct them at source; in the latter instance, adjustments have been made to the Fund Account to recognise the net return on those investments. - (t) Foreign currency transactions are made using the WM/Reuters exchange rate in the following circumstances: - Purchase and sales: the foreign exchange rate applicable on the day prior to the trade date is used. - Stock holdings: all holdings valuations are made using the WM/Reuters close of previous business day. - Dividend receipts: the rate applicable on the day prior to the date the dividend received is used. - (u) Commitments Where capital committed to investments is not fully drawn down at the end of the financial year the outstanding commitment is not included in the Net Asset Statement but is referred to in the notes to the accounts; please see note 11.
+The fees of the Fund's general investment managers are charged on a quarterly basis and are generally calculated as a set percentage of the market value of funds under management as at the end of those quarters.
+Some managers invoice fees, others deduct fees from asset holdings; in the latter instance, the fees are added back to the accounts via a manual adjustment to accurately reflect the management expense. - (t) Foreign currency transactions are made using the WM/Reuters exchange rate in the following circumstances: - Purchase and sales: the foreign exchange rate applicable on the day prior to the trade date is used. - Stock holdings: all holdings valuations are made using the WM/Reuters close of previous business day. - Dividend receipts: the rate applicable on the day prior to the date the dividend received is used. - (u) Commitments Where capital committed to investments is not fully drawn down at the end of the financial year the outstanding commitment is not included in the net asset statement but is referred to in the notes to the accounts; please see note 11.

 - (v) Financial Instruments - (i) Financial Liabilities are recognised on the Net Asset Statement when the Fund becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value and are carried at their amortised cost. - (ii) Financial Assets are recognised on the Net Asset Statement when the Fund becomes a party to the contractual provisions of a financial instrument.
-Financial Assets are classified into two types: - Assets at amortised cost assets that have fixed or determinable payments but are not quoted in an active market; and - Fair value through profit or loss assets that are held for trading. - (w) Critical judgements in applying accounting policies, and assumptions made about the future and other major sources of estimation uncertainty The statement of accounts contain critical judgements in applying accounting policies and estimated figures based on assumptions made by the authority about the future or that are otherwise uncertain.
-These assumptions affect the amounts reported for assets and liabilities as at 31 March 2020, as well as revenues and expenses incurred during the year.
-The impact of these judgements has been heighted by the coronavirus pandemic and its impact on the financial markets, which has affected all asset classes.
-The ongoing spread of the virus has had, and will continue to have a material adverse impact on local economies in affected countries and on the global economy, as international commercial activity and market sentiment are increasingly impacted by governments' measures in response to the outbreak.
+Financial Assets are classified into two types: - Assets at amortised cost assets that have fixed or determinable payments but are not quoted in an active market; and - Fair value through profit or loss assets that are held for trading. - (w) Critical judgements in applying accounting policies and assumptions made about the future and other major sources of estimation uncertainty - The statement of accounts contain critical judgements in applying accounting policies and estimated figures based on assumptions made by the authority about the future or that are otherwise uncertain.
+There are two areas in the accounts where critical judgements are applied which are materially significant to the accounts: - Actuarial present value of promised retirement benefits the figure of net liability to pay pensions is based on a significant number of assumptions including the discount rate, mortality rates and expected returns on fund assets.
+The Pension Fund's qualified actuary calculates this figure to ensure the risk of misstatement is minimised. - Private Equity valuations the value of the Fund's private equity holdings is calculated by the General Partners of the fund on the basis of their Valuation Policy, which follows best practice in the industry.
+However this is based upon a 31 December audited accounts valuation adjusted for estimated distributions and capital calls up to 31 March.
+Other mandates including the diversified growth, infrastructure and multi-asset credit funds also adopt their own valuation policies when other quoted or comparable inputs are unavailable. - (x) Additional Voluntary Contributions ("AVCs")